-- Firefox Developer Tools allow viewing and editing live CSS of a page via the Inspector and Style Editor tools.
+- Firefox Developer Tools lets you view and edit a page's live CSS via the Inspector and Style Editor tools.

-- Web Developer extension for Firefox also allows to watch and edit live CSS on watched sites.
-Simpler than Firebug, though less powerful.
+- The Web Developer extension for Firefox lets you track and edit live CSS on watched sites.

 - Firefox: bug 1323667